timescale/docs/promscale/visualize-data/apm-experience.md

 Grafana dashboards that are published by the Promscale team to get the APM with traces.

+You can use one of these methods to import APM dashboards:
+*  From the Grafana community the dashboards published by Promscale.
+*  From Promscale Github repository as JSON files.
+*  When installing Grafana, mount APM dashboards as a snapshot.

 Before you begin importing APM dashboards:

 * Add these data sources in Grafana: